yeild/secrage/README.md

 > Secrage is named of *secret* + *storage*, witch is a wrapper of native localStorage/sessionStorage with only 2kb.

-Usually when you using webStorage, you have to invoke JSON.stringify/JSON.parse to transform your object data, and the data is showing as **Plaintext**:
+Usually when you using webStorage, you have to use JSON.stringify/JSON.parse to transform your object data, and the data is showing as **Plaintext**:

 ![](https://img2018.cnblogs.com/blog/1150501/201903/1150501-20190312164356439-2083261358.png)